ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_DecodeVinValuesBatch.md

 - with modelYear: `vin, modelYear; vin, modelYear; vin, modelYear`
 - mix of with/without modelYear: `vin; vin, modelYear`
 - _vin_ and _modelYear_ are placeholders for real values in these examples
-- all spaces between `;` and `,` are used in these examples for readability ard are optional
+- all spaces between `;` and `,` are used in these examples for readability and are optional
 - _Max 50 VINs per batch_

 Providing the modelYear in the input string allows for the decoding to specifically be done in